Gangadhar-Kuratti/My_Python-course/README.md

 - program to print the factorial of number
 - program to count the even and odd number
 - program to reverse the entered string

+## Completed (Day_34)
+- Practice set 34 ✅

+## Programs
+- program to print the tables of entered number using function
+- program to understand the "return" function